Chapter 6. Correcting Data Automatically

 • Artwork

-By default records are processed in batches of ten, after the first ten songs are processed the matches are displayed in a dialog.
+By default songs are processed in batches of ten, after the first ten songs are processed the matches are displayed in a dialog.
 Whilst you are reviewing the options the next batch of songs is processed in the background.
-If you select Ok the songs are updated to your matches.
-This continues until there there are no more records to process, unless you select Cancel.
+If you select OK the songs are updated to your matches.
+This continues until there are no more songs to process, unless you select Cancel.
 You can select Reset to undo any changes you have made in the current batch that you are reviewing.

-For each (selected) song this checks that they already have a MusicBrainz Id, and if they do retrieve the latest information from MusicBrainz for this Id and updates the relevent fields in the record if they are enabled in your Format options.
-If the track does not have a MusicBrainz Id but it does have a Musicbrainz Release Id then Jaikoz tries to find the correct track on the release by comparing the trackname, track number and track duration.
-If Musicbrainz contains a link to a Discogs Release Id the songs will also be updated with any more information available from Discogs.
+For each (selected) song this checks that they already have a MusicBrainz Recording Id, and if they do retrieve the latest information from MusicBrainz for this Id and updates the relevant fields in the songs if they are enabled in your Format options.
+Recording can be standalone but in most cases can be found on at least one album and if so Jaikoz will also have matched the recording to a MB Release Id, and Jaikoz uses this to update all the release information for the song.
+If the track does not have a MusicBrainz Recording Id but it does have a MusicBrainz Release Id then Jaikoz tries to find the correct track on the release by comparing the track-name, track number and track duration.
+If MusicBrainz contains a link to a Discogs Release Id the songs will also be updated with any more information available from Discogs.

 This has a number of uses: